KeystoneHQ/Keystone-developer-hub/integration/ethereum.md

 We have now proposed an EIP for the QR Code data transmission.
 Here is the link for the [EIP](https://github.com/ethereum/EIPs/pull/4527)

+## Firmware Requirement
+You need Keystone Multi-coin Firmware M-5.0 or above for the integration.
+Find it from [here](https://keyst.one/firmware?locale=en)

 ## Wallet Integration
 In order to work with Keystone, a wallet can follow the following process: